 Now that your dog willingly steps up on the treadmill without hesitation, it’s time for a little action.
 Place a sturdy harness on your dog and click a leash onto the harness while you hold the other end.
 Never clip your dog onto the treadmill and walk away!
 Now you are ready to turn on the treadmill.

 Turn on the treadmill at a speed that allows your dog to walk at a normal pace.
 Too slow is confusing, as well as boring, but too fast could scare your dog.
-Watch your dog’s gate to make sure he’s walking naturally.
-Do this for 5 to 15 minutes.
+Watch your dog’s gate to make sure they are walking naturally.
+Do this for 3 to 10 minutes.
 Reward your dog.
 Repeat the next day.

-After some practice, you’ll find that your dog really relishes treadmill time.
+After some practice, you’ll find that your dog really enjoys their treadmill time.
 Once the treadmill becomes part of your dog’s routine, he’ll be able to exercise on the treadmill with very little instruction and without a harness.

 This article was originally published on 3/29/2012 and updated on 5/21/2020.